JetBrains/kotlin-web-site/docs/topics/control-flow.md

     is Animal.Dog -> feedDog()
     // Guard condition that checks if `animal` is `Cat` and not `mouseHunter` is Animal.Cat if !animal.mouseHunter -> feedCat()
-    // Returns giveLettuce() if none of the above conditions match and animal.eatsPlants is true else if animal.eatsPlants -> giveLettuce()
+    // Calls giveLettuce() if none of the above conditions match and animal.eatsPlants is true else if animal.eatsPlants -> giveLettuce()
-    // Returns "Unknown animal" if none of the above conditions match else -> println("Unknown animal")
+    // Prints "Unknown animal" if none of the above conditions match else -> println("Unknown animal")
 }
 ```